Quartz, Corian, Soapstone, Stainless Steel, Caesarstone, Marble, Slate, Zodiac, Wood, and Cement. Countertops

 The surface of your kitchen or your bathroom will be one of the most visible parts of your remodeling project.
 It will also have to endure the brunt of the wear and tear over the years.
 For that reason, Beco prides itself on sourcing the right materials for each project.
 Our designers are versed in the best products for each surface of your home.

 Beco is proud to offer countertops made from a variety of materials, including: Granite, Quartz, Corian, Soapstone, Stainless Steel, Caesarstone, Marble, Slate, Zodiac, Wood, and Cement.
+We proudly install quality countertops in Cranbury NJ, Pennington NJ, Washington Crossing NJ, as well as Newtown PA and Yardley PA.

 There are a myriad of options for faucets, sinks, and other accessories to compliment whichever surface you choose.
 Our designers will help and guide you through the process of selection to make sure your finished project is exactly as you dreamed of it.